William Lewis (journalist): The News Movement

 In May 2021, it was reported that Lewis joined former BBC newsman Kamal Ahmed in founding The News Movement, a digital news company aiming to counter misinformation.
 Ahmed will serve as its editor-in-chief.

 During this time Lewis was vice-chair of the Associated Press news agency.

-In 2025 it became known that Lewis had acted as an adviser to British Prime Minister Boris Johnson for six months in 2022, which was not disclosed by Johnson in official transparency records.
+In 2025 The Guardian reported that Lewis had acted as an adviser to British Prime Minister Boris Johnson for six months in 2022, which Johnson did not disclose in official transparency records.
 During this period Johnson was dealing with a series of scandals.
 On the eve of Johnson's resignation announcement, Lewis spent a day working closely with Johnson and other advisers.

 The Washington Post

 On 5 November 2023 Lewis was named chief executive officer and publisher of The Washington Post, replacing Fred Ryan.
 Lewis began the job on 2 January 2024.

-In April 2024, he announced a plan to reorganize the newsroom, splitting off a new division focused on reporting for social media and service journalism.
-He offered executive editor Sally Buzbee a role leading the new division, which she viewed as a demotion, helping prompt her resignation in June 2024.
-He also clashed with Buzbee over the Posts publication of an article that reported on a judge's decision to let him be named as potentially involved in the News International phone hacking scandal.
+In April 2024, Lewis announced a plan to reorganize the newsroom, splitting off a new division focused on reporting for social media and service journalism.
+He offered executive editor Sally Buzbee a role leading the new division, which she viewed as a demotion and helped prompt her resignation in June 2024.
+Lewis also clashed with Buzbee over the Posts publication of an article that reported on a judge's decision to let him be named as potentially involved in the News International phone hacking scandal, in which Lewis deleted implicating emails before a police search.
 NPR reporter David Folkenflik reported Lewis had previously tried to offer him an exclusive interview in exchange for suppressing the story.

+Lewis resigned as publisher and CEO of the Post in February 2026, days after the company announced cutting nearly one-third of its staff.
+He was immediately succeeded by Jeff D'Onofrio, the Post's chief financial officer since June 2025.